 Probate cases in St. Louis have been under the auspices of seven different courts.

-An index to some of the earliest existing court records (1804–1858) for St. Louis may be found in the Missouri Historical Society Research Library.
-St. Louis Circuit Court records (1787–1875) are being indexed and digitized by the St. Louis Circuit Court Historical Records Project and can be found online at the Missouri State Archives Website.
+St. Louis Circuit Court records (1787–1875) were indexed and digitized by the St. Louis Circuit Court Historical Records Project and can be found online at the Missouri State Archives Website.

 Circuit Court Offices